carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

   Configuration files:
     clang-tidy attempts to read configuration for each source file from a .clang-tidy file located in the closest parent directory of the source file.
+If InheritParentConfig is true in a config file, the configuration file in the parent directory (if any exists) will be taken and current config file will be applied on top of the parent one.
 If any configuration options have a corresponding command-line option, command-line option takes precedence.
     The effective configuration can be inspected using -dump-config:

       $ clang-tidy -dump-config
       ---
       Checks:              '-*,some-check'
       WarningsAsErrors:    ''
       HeaderFilterRegex:   ''
       FormatStyle:         none
+      InheritParentConfig: true
       User:                user
       CheckOptions:
         - key:             some-check.SomeOption
           value:           'some value'